Best workflow software for growing teams

 The complexity cascade

-By month six, you’re managing the workflow software more than managing actual workflows.
+By month six, you’re managing the workflow software more than managing workflows.

-The antidote is boring but works: pick tools that do less, but do it simply.
+The biggest lesson from our own journey is boring but it works: pick tools that do less, but do it simply.
 Expand later if you genuinely need more capability.

 When workflow software works, you notice the absence of problems more than the presence of features.